Huntington Lake Overnight Camp

 - Flexible scheduling – campers create their own schedule each day to allow them to pursue their interests on their own or with new friends.

 - Long activity periods – remember the days of having the time to create or let the sun dry your skin after a dip in the lake?
 Weaving a friendship bracelet from start to finish in one sitting?
-Those days of yesteryear are here every day.
-Activity periods are 90 minutes long to allow campers to really get into what they’re doing – cooking, rappelling the waterfall, paddling to Thursday Island, perfecting jumping the wake, reading a good book in a sunny spot, you name it.
+That’s how we want a week at Kennolyn Camps, Huntington Lake to be.
+Be active all day every day or find a shady spot by the lake and relax.

 Where is camp located?